bekezie/-SIDS-StringMatching/README.md

 # StringMatching

-Instructions to run RSA String Matching:
+# Instructions to run The Rabin-Karp String Matching:

 We have a list of files ordered from 1 - 9 that you can send to a host.
 You will select 1 of the 9 files.
 From there the search function will